JLG-96/player_stats/README.md

 2. Even when there was no top performer, the player at the top of the column was being displayed.
 This was fixed by allowing for a message to be shown if there is no *Top performer.*
 3. Players names weren't being recognised and this was solved by making it not case sensitive.
 4. The system will accept duplicate names, this could be handled and allow for easier identification between players by asking for surname and or position.
-5. When adding players data, the user was able to add negative numbers.
+5. When adding player data, the user was able to add negative numbers.
 This was corrected by adding an input validation loop and providing feedback should any values fail.
+6. When adding player data, the user was able to add numbers within the players name section.
+This was addressed so that only letters and spaces will be allowed to be entered and feedback is provided should this fail.

 ## Deployment
 This project was deployed using Code Institute's mock terminal for Heroku.